teneighty-yvr/IfcOpenShell/src/bonsai/docs/quickstart/create_model.rst

    the shape of your object.
 You can have a monkey-shaped wall if you want!

 All IFC objects must also belong inside the **Spatial Tree**.
-In the :menuselection:`Properties --> Object Information --> Spatial Container` panel, you will see that your newly created **IfcColumn/Cube** has been automatically placed in **IfcBuildingStorey/My Storey**.
+In the :menuselection:`Properties --> Object Information --> Object Metadata --> Spatial Container` panel, you will see that your newly created **IfcColumn/Cube** has been automatically placed in **IfcBuildingStorey/My Storey**.

 .. image:: images/cube-spatial-tree.png